sebfisch/java-concurrency/content/_index.md

 They can be (and usually are) coordinated, for example to wait for and consume results computed by other threads.
-Usind and coordinating multiple threads of execution in a program is called concurrent programming.
+Using and coordinating multiple threads of execution in a program is called concurrent programming.

 Concurrent programs can be executed using parallelism